 Here’s the scene: We’re in the middle of a men’s cancer support group meeting.
 We have old men and young men and many in between.
 It’s a vibrant group and this evening’s session is no exception.
 I ask the question, “What’s the greatest gift you have ever been given?”

 One gentleman said, “A clean bill of health.”
 Another shared, “Finishing chemotherapy.”
 An older gentleman said, “Faith in God.”
 A young man in his early twenties who had recently completed treatment for testicular cancer answered, “A new car!”
-We all laughed but his father who was in attendance became emotional.

 “It was interesting seeing the different reactions of my kids when I was handed the eviction notice.
 My 13-year-old daughter walked out of the room and didn’t say a word.
 My 8-year-old daughter asked, ‘What’s an eviction notice?’
 My 2 1/2-year-old son stuttered trying to say, ‘M-mo-more Cheerios.’”